-During the first year of study toward a dual-major Ph.D. degree, the student and the major professor select a guidance committee that will assist in planning the student's program of study for both the department and the EEBB program.
-At least two members of the student's guidance committee shall be members of the Ecology, Evolutionary Biology and Behavior faculty.
-One EEBB faculty member must serve as the student's Ph.D. advisor.
-The dual-major consists of the completion of the Ecology, Evolutionary Biology and Behavior required core courses listed below.
+During the first year of study toward a dual-major Ph.D. degree, the student and the major professor select a guidance committee that will assist in planning the student's program of study for both the home department and the EEBB program.
+At least two members of the student's guidance committee must be members of the Ecology, Evolutionary Biology and Behavior faculty, either core or affiliate faculty.
+One EEBB faculty member, either core or affiliate faculty, must serve as the student's Ph.D. advisor.
+The dual-major consists of the completion of the Ecology, Evolutionary Biology and Behavior/Statistical Methods required core courses listed below.

 Because of the dual-major with EEBB and the student's home department, candidates must fulfill both the departmental requirements and the following EEBB graduate degree requirements: